-Fig. 8-Add-On Conferencing
+Fig. 8 - Add-On Conferencing

-13. OFF-PREMISE STATION, LINE SEIZURE
+13.00 OFF-PREMISE STATION, LINE SEIZURE

-it is connected to the selector circuit under control of the P relay in the long line circuit.
+When an off-premise station initiates a call, it is connected to the selector circuit under control of the P relay in the long line circuit.
 As the station picks up, relay P operates and closes a path through the windings of the C relay in the long line circuit to operate the A relay in the selector circuit.
 Upon dialing, relay P repeats dial pulses causing relay A to release and reoperate in unison with the dial pulses.
-This action causes the selector circuit to operate as described in 4, 5, and 6.
+This action causes the selector circuit to operate as described in 4.00, 5.00, and 6.00.

-Fig. 9-Off-Premise Station, Line Seizure
+Fig. 9 - Off-Premise Station, Line Seizure